 Now even though he talks here about our physical bodies as being mediums for “information…contained in the arrangement of atoms”, he still takes that information completely for granted.
 He doesn’t talk about the nature of information anywhere in his 480-page book—an extremely loud omission for a theoretical physicist.
 It would be like an astronomer writing a book about astronomy but not bothering to explain what stars are, or a neuroscientist writing a book about how the mind creates mathematics but not bothering to explain what numbers are.
 Carroll’s omission is all the more glaring considering the title of his book, The Big Picture: On the Origins of Life, Meaning, and the Universe Itself.

 Meaning?
-What in the world is meaning?
-And how do our conscious minds comprehend it?
+What in the world is that?!
+Understand that for a physicist to write a book about physics without bothering to say what information is—that would be like an astronomer writing a book about astronomy without bothering to say what stars are, or like a chemist writing a book about chemistry without bothering to explain what molecules are, or like a neuroscientist writing a book about how the mind creates mathematics without not bothering to explain what numbers are.
+Which again leads us to the question: how do our conscious minds comprehend meaning—whether it is mathematical meaning or astronomical meaning or astronomical meaning?
 Carroll doesn’t answer that question directly.
-Instead, he launches into philosophically poetic speculations (he calls his worldview Poetic Naturalism) about reality, such as what is really happening when we “experience the redness of red”.
+Instead, he launches into philosophically poetic speculations (he calls his worldview Poetic Naturalism) about reality, such as what is really happening when, for example, we “experience the redness of red” (i.e. when we perceiving the meaning of the word red).
 What do we comprehend about redness than a camera or a book or a laptop doesn’t comprehend?

 “Consciousness” is a particular way of talking about the behavior of certain physical systems.
 The phrase “experiencing the redness of red” is part of a higher-level vocabulary we use to talk about the emergent behavior of the underlying physical system, not something separate from the physical system.
 That doesn’t mean it’s not real; my experience of redness is perfectly real, as is yours.
 It’s real in exactly the same way as fluids and chairs and universities and legal codes are real—in the sense that they play an essential role in a successful description of a certain part of the natural world, within a certain domain of applicability.[xxxvi]